 “When we wear a mask, it creates a warm and humid environment that traps facial oils, sweat, and bacteria on the skin’s surface, creating prime conditions for clogged pores, which lead to breakouts.
 This happens especially in the lower region of the face,” she explains.
 “Wearing a mask can also lead to some discomfort and redness in areas where the mask is constantly rubbing on the skin.”
 Friction from the mask may also damage the skin’s natural moisture barrier, which can leave skin more prone to irritation, rashes, dryness, and other concerns.

 How your mask lays on your skin may also play a role in the development of maskne.
 According to Dr. O’Brien, masks can physically occlude, or block, the pores.
 This traps bacteria and oil within the pores, which may cause them to become inflamed and lead to blackheads or whiteheads.

-Incorporating a purifying face mask treatment into your skincare routine, such as Rare Earth Deep Pore Cleansing Masque, can help cleanse surface-level buildup and detoxify skin.
-This top-rated facial treatment contains fairly-traded Amazonian white clay and calming aloe vera to draw out impurities and visibly minimize the appearance of pores.
-It’s also clinically demonstrated to reduce the skin’s surface oil production by 46.7% for a refined, purified complexion.*
+Incorporating a purifying face mask treatment into your skincare routine, such as Rare Earth Deep Pore Cleansing Mask, can help cleanse surface-level buildup and detoxify skin.
+This effective facial treatment contains fairly-traded Amazonian white clay and calming aloe vera to draw out impurities and visibly minimize the appearance of pores.
+It’s also clinically demonstrated to reduce the skin’s surface oil production by 46.7% for a refined appearance.*